 - Dr Claire Peters and Dr Béatrice Damamme-Gilbert organise special talk on Nobel Prize Winning author Patrick Modiano (March 2015).

 - Dr Berny Sebe on BBC: Great Continental Railways, presented by Michael Portillo, includes a presentation of Marseilles, in which Berny introduces the imperial past of the city.
-BBC2 Wednesday, 10 December, 2014, at 9.00 pm.
+BBC2 Wednesday, 10 December, 2014.

 - AHRC-funded Early Career Fellowship: Dr Louise Hardwick, "Joseph Zobel: Négritude's Novelist?
 The Transnational Politics of a French Caribbean Author working between the Caribbean, Africa and Europe" (2014-2016, £168,000).
 Visit the project blog here: www.josephzobel.wordpress.com